kaloseia/morphe/README.md

 * `Date`: A timestamp value as a date with a UTC offset and zero time values.
 * `Protected`: An encryptable and decryptable value for sensitive information such as API keys.
 * `Sealed`: A hashable value that can not be decrypted (typically passwords).

-#### Supported Field Attributes

-* `immutable`: Immutable fields that will never change across the application lifecycle.
-* `mandatory`: Fields that must be filled during creation and cannot be emptied during the record's lifecycle.

 ### Identifiers